, ,

 Cash inflow examples

 Money that comes into your business is considered cash inflow.
-The largest portion of inflow is usually through product sales.
+The largest portion of inflow is usually through sales of a product or service.

 It could also be money that enters your business through a return on an investment, or the sale of assets.